vdaas/vald/docs/user-guides/operations.md

 The logging level of Vald components can be configured by using `defaults.logging.level` (or `[component].logging.level`) field in Helm Chart values.
 The level must be a one of "debug", "info", "warn", "error" and "fatal".
-The levels are defined in [the Coding Style document][coding-style-logging].
+The levels are defined in [the Coding Style document](../contributing/coding-style.md#logging).

 ### Observability features of Vald